omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ![Facet Type dropdown menu showing options](../modules/modulesfiles/FacetedBrowse-SelectFacetType.png)

-Once the type is selected, click the *Add* button.
+Once the type is selected, click the "Add" button.
 A drawer will open on the right side of the browser window with options to configure the facet.
 The image below shows the drawer options for the Value facet:

 ![Configure Facet draw for the Values facet type](../modules/modulesfiles/FacetedBrowse-ConfigureFacetV.png)